This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Frequently asked questions from the Pennsylvania Department of Labor and Industry on wage & hour requirements in Pennsylvania.

 The U.S. Department of Labor's Wage and Hour Division (WHD) has developed the “Know Your Rights” video series in English and Spanish to provide workers with useful basic information in different scenarios that workers encounter in the workplace.
-This video explains how wage laws apply to young workers.
-(2017)

 Pennsylvania Workers' Compensation Act

 Information on the Pennsylvania Workers' Compensation Act from the Pennsylvania Department of Labor and Industry including links to the full text of the law.
+The workers' compensation system protects employees and employers.
+Employees receive medical treatment and are compensated for lost wages associated with work-related injuries and disease, and employers provide for the cost of such coverage while being protected from direct lawsuits by employees.

 Portability of Health Coverage (HIPAA)